Hospitals prepare for spike in COVID-19 and flu cases

-"We've handled the flu every year, but we've never had to handle the flu on top of coronavirus," said Dr. Graham Carlos, Chief of Internal Medicine at Eskenazi.
+"We've handled the flu every year, but we've never had to handle the flu on top of coronavirus," said Dr. Graham Carlos, chief of internal medicine at Eskenazi Health.
 "So having two viruses that can affect the respiratory system is a cause for concern."

 The flu season alone is challenging for hospitals.

 "Every year we have the flu season, we get stressed.
 There's lots of waiting in ER for rooms.
-Should we see a double whammy of COVID and the flu, it would certainly be disruptive on elective care," said Christopher Doehring, Vice President of Medical Affairs at Franciscan Health St Francis
+Should we see a double whammy of COVID and the flu, it would certainly be disruptive on elective care," said Christopher Doehring, vice president of medical affairs at Franciscan St. Francis Health.

-"We think if there's widespread use of the flu vaccine, it will simply things for us as the flu starts to emerge in the COVID battle," Doehring said.
+"We think if there's widespread use of the flu vaccine, it will simplify things for us as the flu starts to emerge in the COVID battle," Doehring said.

 Some hospitals have already seen a surge.
-Last week, IU Health Ball Memorial Hospital, Muncie, reported "an all-time high" in COVID-19 cases.
+Last week, IU Health Ball Memorial Hospital in Muncie, reported "an all-time high" in COVID-19 cases.

 Still, there's hope that this time, hospitals are better prepared.
 A spokesperson for Community Hospitals said they know more about COVID-19 and have better information on such things as symptoms and testing.
 And tests are now better and more accurate, with faster results.